A lack of access to NHS dentistry is one of the biggest issues people tell us about and the problem has been exacerbated by the Covid-19 pandemic.

-So you may need to consider travelling some distance to find a dentist and be prepared to wait for some time before being seen.
+You may need to consider travelling some distance to find an NHS dentist and be prepared to wait for some time before being seen.

-Why is it so difficult to find a local dentist?
+Why is it so difficult to find a local NHS dentist?

 There’s a shortage of NHS dentists and dental nurses in our region and a significant problem in recruiting new dental staff.

 During the pandemic, dentists worked to strict infection control guidelines meaning that they could see fewer patients.
 Although dental services are back to normal as protective measures are relaxed, they may have to deal with a significant backlog.
 This means you might find that it is still difficult to get an appointment.

 As dental surgeries are independent businesses, they may also take on private patients.

 Do you need to be registered with a dental practice?